twilio/twilio-voice-react-native/docs/expo/app-config.md

 ```

 Consider modifying the `"NSMicrophoneUsageDescription"` string value for your
-use case and setting the APS environment to `"production"` for production
+use case and setting the `"aps-environment"` value to `"production"` for
-builds.
+production builds.

 ### Android